 A step by step guide to optimize your website’s SEO Meta Data

-In the following example I’ll go through how you can optimize the meta data for different pages of your website.
+In the following video, I’ll go through how you can optimize the title tag, description tag and website slug URL for (your SEO metadata) for different pages of your website.

 You can watch this video to see how to do this step by step:

-I’ll be using WordPress and SEO Yoast – but the same principles will still apply for any online web platform.
+I’ll be using WordPress and SEO Yoast in the video example – but the same principles will still apply for any online web platform.

 The title tag is THE most important element of your SEO meta data that will affect your rankings.